 IHA is required to review the EIV Income Report of each family before or during mandatory annual and interim reexaminations of family income and/or composition to reduce tenant under reporting of income and improper subsidy payments.
-EIV is classified as an UIV technique (or automated written third party verification), which helps to identify income sources and/or amounts that the tenant may not have disclosed.
-This UIV technique in many instances will reduce the need to mail or fax third party verification request forms to an income source.
+EIV is classified as an UIV technique (or automated written third-party verification), which helps to identify income sources and/or amounts that the tenant may not have disclosed.
+This UIV technique in many instances will reduce the need to mail or fax third-party verification request forms to an income source.
 EIV also provides various reports to assist IHA with the following:

-- Identifying tenants whose reported personal identifiers do not match the SSA database; - Identifying tenants who need to disclose a SSN; - Identifying tenants whose alternate identification number (Alt ID) needs to be replaced with a SSN; - Identifying tenants who may not have reported complete and accurate income information;

-- Identifying tenants who have started a new job; - Identifying tenants who may be receiving duplicate rental assistance; - Identifying tenants who are deceased and possibly continuing to receive rental assistance; - Identifying former tenants of PIH rental assistance programs who voluntarily or involuntarily left the program and have a reportable adverse status and/or owe money to a PHA or Section 8 landlord.
+- Identifying tenants whose reported personal identifiers do not match the SSA database; - Identifying tenants who need to disclose an SSN; - Identifying tenants whose alternate identification number (Alt ID) needs to be replaced with an SSN; - Identifying tenants who may not have reported complete and accurate income information; - Identifying tenants who have started a new job; - Identifying tenants who may be receiving duplicate rental assistance; - Identifying tenants who are deceased and possibly continuing to receive rental assistance; - Identifying former tenants of PIH rental assistance programs who voluntarily or involuntarily left the program and have a reportable adverse status and/or owe money to a PHA or Section 8 landlord.

-All IHA staff (including IHA-hired management agents), who have a need to access the EIV system, is required to complete and submit the EIV Access Authorization Form & Rules of Behavior and User Agreement to their designated EIV Coordinator in the local HUD office.
+All IHA staff (including IHA-hired management agents), who have a need to access the EIV system are required to complete and retain the EIV Access Authorization Form & Rules of Behavior and User Agreement.
 The form is available online at: